nmshd/documentation/_docs_operate/connector-cli-operations.md

 The `start` command can be used to start the Connector.

+### Identity

+To obtain information about the underlying Identity of the Connector, the `identity` command group of its CLI can be utilized.

-### Status Command
+#### Status Command

 The `status` command can be used to find out what the `address` of the [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) is and whether a deletion has been initialized.

 ### Identity Deletion

-To delete the underlying Identity of the Connector, the `identityDeletion` command group of its CLI can be used.
+To delete the underlying Identity of the Connector, the `identityDeletion` command group of its CLI can be utilized.

 #### Initialization Command